Home Rangers

 Will a smart thermostat work with my existing HVAC system?

-Many systems can use a smart thermostat, but compatibility depends on wiring, voltage, staging, heat pump setup, auxiliary heat, zoning, and equipment controls.
+Many systems can use a smart thermostat, but compatibility depends on thermostat wires, voltage, staging, heat pump setup, auxiliary heat, zoning, and equipment controls.
 Home Rangers checks compatibility before recommending installation.

-A C-wire provides continuous power to many smart thermostats.
-Some homes already have one, some have an unused wire available, and some need a wiring solution or compatible adapter.
+A C wire provides continuous power to many smart thermostats.
+Some homes already have one, some have an unused wire available, and some need a wiring solution, common wire, compatible adapter, or power extender kit.
 The right approach depends on the system.

 Can a smart thermostat help lower energy use?

 A smart thermostat can help reduce wasted heating and cooling by improving schedules, remote control, setpoint habits, and system visibility.
-Savings depend on the home, equipment, settings, and how the thermostat is used.
+Energy use and cost depend on the home, equipment, settings, and how the thermostat is used.

 Can smart thermostats work with heat pumps?